mcollovati/vertx-vaadin/vertx-vaadin-flow-parent/vertx-vaadin-flow/README.md

 </dependency>
 ```

 ## PUSH support

-Vertx-Vaadin supports PUSH using a custom implementation based on SockJS that replaces the atmosphere stack on client and server side;
-for this reason Vaadin `flow-push` and `flow-client` dependencies must be excluded
+Vertx-Vaadin supports PUSH using a custom implementation based on SockJS that replaces the [Atmosphere stack](https://github.com/Atmosphere/atmosphere) on the client and server side.
+For this reason, Vaadin `flow-push` and `flow-client` dependencies must be excluded:

 ```xml
 <dependency>